 - Fry the dough in hot oil for 45 to 90 seconds on each side or until golden brown and cooked through.
 Drain on the paper towels, and allow them to cool before glazing.

 - To make the vanilla glaze: In a medium bowl, mix 4 cups of powdered sugar and 1 teaspoon of vanilla, and then add milk, 1 tablespoon at a time, until a smooth, glaze-like consistency forms.

 - To make the cinnamon sugar: In a small bowl, combine the granulated sugar and cinnamon, and mix.

-- To make the lemon glaze: In a small bowl, mix 2 cups powdered sugar, the lemon juice, and half of the lemon zest together until a smooth, glaze-like consistency forms.
+- To make the lemon glaze: In a small bowl, mix 2 cups powdered sugar, the lemon juice, and half of the lemon zest until a smooth, glaze-like consistency forms.
 Reserve the remaining lemon zest for garnish.